frkl/trojai-fuzzing-vision/arch/tutorial.md

 ## I. In Theory: Paramterizing Symmetric Functions in Taylor Series

 Speaking of permutation invariance, you may already have your faviorite ways to design invariant neural networks for certain types of problems.
 But here we'll introduce a simple yet general Taylor series-based technique necessary for studying complex equivariance patterns.
-Specifically, we aim to design efficient universal learners -- that can represent any such invariant or equivariant functions -- for linear symmetries -- invariance or equivariance to linear transformations on the input.
+Specifically, we need to enable efficient universal learners -- that can represent any such invariant or equivariant functions.
 For advanced readers, the general idea follows [Equivariant Multilayer Perceptrons (EMLP)](https://github.com/mfinzi/equivariant-MLP) with a high-order twist.

-The steps are:
+Given the desired input-output shapes and symmetry constraints, we would proceed as the following:
-1) Express a function as a Taylor series,
+1) Express a general function that matches the input-output shapes in Taylor series form,
-2) Write the symmetry constraint as equations about the coefficients,
+2) Map the symmetry constraints into equations about the Taylor series coefficients,
-3) Solve the equations for free parameters and the parameter sharing pattern.
+3) Solve the equations for free parameters and the parameter sharing patterns, and parameterize the function using the free parameters,
+4) Simplify the parameterization for efficient computation.

 Let's start from 1D permutation invariance as an example to demonstrate how the technique works.